-Students who do not meet one of the two main requirements (GPA or GRE/GMAT test scores) for regular admission may be admitted conditionally.
-Students admitted conditionally are allowed one semester to fulfill the Graduate Record Examination (GRE) or Graduate Management Analytical Test (GMAT) requirement.
-Students are required to earn a minimum grade of "B" in these courses to progress to regular admission.
-Students failing to meet these standards can be at the discretion of the Dean of Graduate Studies dismissed from the Graduate program.
+Conditional status is also extended to students who do not meet the GRE/GMAT requirements.
+Students admitted in this category are allowed one semester to fulfill the GRE or GMAT requirement.
+Students failing to meet these standards can be, at the discretion of the Dean of Graduate Studies, dismissed from graduate study.